hnryjmes/100-days-of-code/README.md

 1. DAY 83.
 End of the first sprint.
 We have: basic CRUD features on front-end and back-end, with separate CI and deployment.
 Doing research into using surge.sh for front-end deployment, plus the Google Maps API which is a critical feature of our app. #100DaysOfCode

+1. DAY 84.
+More work with the Google Maps API.
+Markers and Info Windows. #100DaysOfCode

 1.